Dancon/Irak: Camp Danevang

 Camp Danevang, located on the Shaiba Logistics Base, was officially handed over by the construction company on 18 October 2004.
 However, it had already been in use since September of that year, following the closure of Camp Eden.

 The units responsible for the construction of the camp were the Army Operational Command (Hærens Operative Kommando) and the Defence Construction Service (Forsvarets Bygningstjeneste).
 The foundations of the camp were built by Danish Camp Supply A/S and Iraqi Basra Engineering.
 The construction of the actual camp and all the associated requirements, including the transportation of all equipment from Camp Eden, was done by Dancon itself with help from an attached Engineer Detachment and the Danish International Logistical Center.

 It was decided in June 2004 to reposition Dancon to this location following the doubling of Dancon's AOR (now about 20,000 km2, nearly extending all the way down to Kuwait), thus allowing Dancon to be more centralized in its AOR.
-Camp Danevang was handed over to the Iraqis in March 2007.
+Camp Danevang was handed over to the Iraqi authorities in March 2007.